How To Transfer a Car Title in Wisconsin

 8. Review the Application

-Enter your contact information, a valid phone number, and email address.
-This will allow you to receive calls or emails regarding your application.
+Enter your contact information, a valid phone number, and email address so that you to receive calls or emails about your application.
 Your receipt and temporary plate will also be sent to the email address that you provided.

 9. Complete Payment

 Choose your payment method: cheque or savings credit/debit card.
-This will open you up to a list of fees attached to your title transfer, with an additional 2% convenience fee for credit and debit transactions.
+Note that there's a 2% convenience fee for credit and debit transactions.

 10. Finalize the Application